PatrickChodowski/game_opengl/README.md

 ### Entities
 ECS:
- - collisions with doors -> load level from door
+ - collisions with doors -> load level from door -> Need -> ecs::save_temp() Saves whole entity to TempEntityData object

  AND THEN:
  - going through the door